pudly/schmopera-hugo/content/articles/the-pandemic-has-made-me-opera-conservative.md

 My psuedo-psychological theory is this: I'm not so much anxious for the shows themselves (although, I can still feel the stomach-pangs that hit me all last year, each time a cancelled production popped up on my Google calendar); rather, I'm naïvely waiting on society to rewind, to go back to "before".

-So much of my enjoyment of live performances - and maybe yours too, readers - came from imagining the bustling world, with everyone's busy days and their paths criss-crossing, and the cool magic of seeing some of those people converge in a packed theatre, to sit and experience the same moment together and turn our eyes and ears toward a feat of human creativity.
+So much of my enjoyment of live performances (and maybe yours too, readers) came from imagining the bustling world, with everyone's busy days and their paths criss-crossing, and the cool magic of seeing some of those people converge in a packed theatre, to sit and experience the same moment together and turn our eyes and ears toward a feat of human creativity.

 When that's not in place, it means that our society is not healthy.
-When we all have to work _so damn hard_ to make art happen, it arguably should make that art even more welcome, right?
+And I think between the public health crisis and climate change and elections charged with anger, it's easy to argue that society is currently unhealthy.
+And when that trickles down to life's pleasures, when we all have to work _so damn hard_ to make art happen, it arguably should make that art even more special and more welcome, right?
 I've caught a few tastes of live performances in the last 18 months, and I haven't yet fallen into that mental space where I zone in on the music or the costumes or one specific artist onstage, and get whisked away in storytelling-land.

 Instead, I'm strangely self-conscious, and my head is full of questions: _What am I doing here?
 Isn't there something more important that I should be doing?
 Why has this show been produced?
 Have we vacuumed up precious resources to put this up?
 Who is this show for, and do those people get to come see it?
 Is anyone making a living from this?
 Is this all part of the shiny veneer that so many opera companies love?
-Is it time for opera yet?_
+Do we have the time for opera yet?_

 And I'm clear on the irony: when I'm theoretically sitting in the audience, mask on and opera-starved, asking all the above questions instead of getting swept away by a story, shouldn't I be craving the kind of art that stands for the future? _Fellow Travelers_ over _Pearl Fishers_? _Breaking the Waves_ over _Lucia di Lammermoor_?
 Probably.